 Article 6.
-Conditions for other forms of tests and forms of administering tests
+Conditions for other test formats and test methods

-- 6.1 Students should be enrolled for the test in accordance with the provisions of Article 8 of these regulations. - 6.2 The programme will ensure that the student is informed in good time about test regulations and invigilation regulations for other tests that are not written or digital, such as oral tests, presentations, paper assessments and practical assessments.
-These regulations will be laid down in the module description of the unit of study concerned. - 6.3 Tests for the same programme that take place on the same day and at significantly different geographic locations, must be scheduled at least two clock hours apart to ensure enough time for students to reach both locations.
+- 6.1 Students should be enrolled for the test in accordance with the provisions of Article 8 of these regulations. - 6.2 The programme will ensure that the student is informed in good time about test regulations and invigilation regulations (if applicable) for other test formats or testing methods like oral tests, presentations, assessments and practicals.
+These regulations will be laid down in the course syllabus of the unit of study concerned. - 6.3 Tests for the same programme that take place on the same day and at significantly different geographic locations, must be scheduled at least two clock hours apart to ensure enough time for students to reach both locations.